ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 Objects - Instances of Classes
 ===============================

+Java is an **object-oriented programming** language.
+That means that after we’ve exhausted the possibilities of primitive types like ``int``, ``double``, and ``boolean``, one of the primary ways of organizing our programs is in terms of **objects**.
+Objects are a kind of value that combines data and the code that operates on that data into a single unit.
+Objects are defined in Java by writing **classes** which provide a blueprint for creating objects of a certain kind, describing the data and code that all **instances** of that class have.

+Sometimes classes and objects are used to model things in the real world, such as if we made a ``Student`` class to represent students in a school.
+Other times classes are just ways of organizing different parts of our programs that may not correspond to anything in the world outside the computer.

+But in Java all programs are built out of classes.
+This is why, as you saw in Unit 1, every Java programs starts with ``public class``: the first thing we have to do when we write a Java program is define at least one class.

 What are Objects and Classes?
 ------------------------------

-Java is an **object-oriented programming** language that can be used to model objects in the real world.
-We've seen that Java programs start with ``public class``.
-A **class** is used to define a new data type or a blueprint for objects.

-**Objects** are the variables created from a **class** definition, and they are **instances** of a class.
-We've created String objects in Unit 1 using the String class, for example ``String name;``.
-In this unit we'll work with a class called Turtle for animated turtles as well as the String class.
-In Unit 5, you'll learn to write your own classes.
+**Objects** are values created by **constructing** an **instance** of a **class**.
+We used ``String`` objects in Unit 1 and variables declared of type ``String`` such as ``String name;``.
+In this unit we'll work with a new class, ``Turtle`` which creates  animated turtles.
+Later on, in Unit 5, you'll learn to write your own classes.

-You can think of a class like a blueprint or a cookie cutter.
+When you think about making objects from a class, you can think of a class like a blueprint or a cookie cutter.
 It is used to create the cookies (objects) and can be used to create as many cookies (objects) as you want.
+As a blueprint, each class defines the **attributes** its objects have (the properties or what each object knows about itself) and the **behaviors** (what each object can do).
+In Java code, the attributes are written as **instance variables** in the class, and the behaviors are written as **methods**.

 .. figure:: Figures/cookieCutterLabelled.png
     :width: 500px